Columbus, Ohio: 18th century

 The area including present-day Columbus once comprised the Ohio Country, under the nominal control of the French colonial empire through the Viceroyalty of New France from 1663 until 1763.

 In the 18th century, European traders flocked to the area, attracted by the fur trade.
 The area was often caught between warring factions, including American Indian and European interests.
 In the 1740s, Pennsylvania traders overran the territory until the French forcibly evicted them.
-Fighting for control of the territory in the French and Indian War (1754–1763) became part of the international Seven Years' War (1756–1763).
-During this period, the region routinely suffered turmoil, massacres and battles.
-The 1763 Treaty of Paris ceded the Ohio Country to the British Empire.
+Fighting for control of the territory in the French and Indian War became part of the Seven Years' War.

 Up until the American Revolution, Central Ohio had continuously been the home of numerous indigenous villages.
 A Mingo village was located at the forks of the Scioto and Olentangy rivers, with Shawnee villages to the south and Wyandot and Delaware villages to the north.
 Colonial militiamen burned down the Mingo village in 1774 during a raid.